Trade exhibition organiser ITE buys stake in Moscow-based auto events

-ITE Group Plc (ITE.L), a trade exhibition and conference organiser, said it teamed up with trade fair organiser Messe Frankfurt to buy Moscow-based trade events for vehicles - Comtrans and Autotrans.
+Feb 10 ITE Group Plc, a trade exhibition and conference organiser, said it teamed up with trade fair organiser Messe Frankfurt to buy Moscow-based trade events for vehicles - Comtrans and Autotrans.

 "It has been said that ITE tends to exit Russian crises in a stronger commercial position...
 We are certainly intrigued that ITE is acquiring assets in Russia at this time and welcome the sense-check that sees the company investing for the post-crisis period," Peel Hunt analyst Malcolm Morgan said in a note.